erethizon/Zooniverse-website/Field_guide.md

 [//]: # (How to measure snow depth)

+## How to measure snow depth

 As you might imagine, snow can make it hard to move through the woods.
 We'd like to get a sense of the relationship between snow depth and animal activity.
 Thus, when you see an animal in the picture, please also try to estimate the snow depth by selecting the appropriate answer to the question.
 Here's how:

 1. **Locate the scale stick in the photo**.
 The scale stick is a piece of PVC pipe taped out every 10 cm with electrical tape.
 In a few cases, the scale stick is missing, knocked over, behind vegetation, or totally covered in snow.